FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Shaders/README.md

 # Shaders

 ### Example of a simple shader
-This code rotates the text by 180 °:
+This code rotates the texture by 180 °:
 ``` Code
 float4 ps_main (float2 uv : TEXCOORD1) : COLOR
 {